gvisoc/signmodules/README.md

 The script will ask for the user password, as both signing modules and restarting systemd services are operations that must be run under `sudo`.

+Invoked like the above, the script won't write any logs (unless in trouble).
+Add `-v` (*verbose*) before the list of modules to enable logs

 ## Result Codes
 The result codes are `0` if all operations were successful, or:
 - `1` if there were failures while signing modules,